magpie-ea/magpie-site/reuse/templates.markdown

 # {{ page.title }}

-Here are a bunch of examples and templates.
+Here are a bunch of templates.

+{% include_relative templates/minimal.markdown}